Shweta2024/cars-engage-2022/README.md

 - Followed by filling the missing values with the mode of the column.

-- Then I used bar plots, box plots, and scatter plots to display the relationship between different attributes(features of the cars).
+- Then, **I used plots such as** : bar plots, box plots, and scatter plots to display the relationship between different attributes(features of the cars).

-- Followed by using an Elbow plot to find the optimal value of K to apply K-Means Clustering ,so as  to group the people on the basis of the Displacement and the Ex-Showroom Price
+- Followed by using an Elbow plot to find the optimal value of K to apply **K-Means Clustering** ,so as  to group the people on the basis of the Displacement and the Ex-Showroom Price

 - Prior to using K-means Clustering, I scaled the values of Displacement and Ex-showroom Price, for making data points generalized so that the distance between them will be lower.